stephaniemagdic/travel-tracker/README.md

 * **Book a Trip:**
   * Use the bookings form to choose a starting date, number of days you'd like to book your trip for, the number of travelers and the location.
-  * Trips are calculated by the estimated lodging cost (usually holds about 6), otherwise doubled, and the total airtravel cost.
-Remember this will be added to the total for every flyer!
+  * Trips are calculated by the estimated lodging cost (usually holds about 6), otherwise doubled, and the total air travel cost.
+Remember the travel cost will be added to the total for every flyer!
   * You can search for destinations using the search input which will `filter` through all 50 destinations and display only the destinations that match your input criteria!
   * You can also click on a destination to populate the input so you can then use that destination in your trip request!